aws-samples/amazon-sagemaker-studio-secure-sso/aws-sso-setup.md

 ## Choose your identity source

-By default, AWS SSO offers its identity source which meansn users's username and password are directly managed within AWS SSO however you do have a choice to use an alternate identity source such [Active Directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-ad.html) or other [external identity provider](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)
+By default, AWS SSO offers its identity source which means users's username and password are directly managed within AWS SSO, however you do have a choice to use an alternate identity source such [Active Directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-ad.html) or other [external identity provider](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html).

-For the purpose of this excersise we recommend to select the default AWS SSO option to manage identities
+For the purpose of this excersise we recommend to select the default AWS SSO option to manage identities.

 ## Add AWS SSO users